larrykluger/Register-Plus-Redux/readme.txt

 FEATURE REQUEST: Registration widget, need to look into whether someone else took care of that, and if so how RegPlusRe interacts with that. http://wordpress.org/support/topic/register-plus

-CONSIDERATION: There could exist multiple unverified users with the same username, when a new user signs up, need to check that username isn't in que already

 TODO: Migrate settings from Register Plus

 TODO: Add localization back in